syncfusion-content/uwp-docs/uwp/Pivot-Client/OLAP/PivotClient-Components.md

 **New report**

 The new report option helps users to clear the existing report collection and to create a new report collection with a single report.
 By clicking the new report menu item, a report dialog is prompted to specify the name for the OLAP report.
-By clicking OK, the only one empty report with the specified name is loaded in the SfPivotClient.
+By clicking OK, the only one empty report with the specified name is loaded in the Pivot Client.

 ![newReport](PivotClient-Components_images/newReport.png)